 Similarly, it’s a reasonable amount of time.

 If you run a 10-15 minute mile, it will take you 20-30 minutes to run two miles, which isn’t a huge time commitment.
 Plus, it fits the advice to exercise 20 minutes a day.

 Build Up Mileage

 Finally, when you’re getting into running, it’s important to start small and slowly.
 Take your time to build up mileage so that you don’t hurt yourself.

 Running two miles a day is a perfect way to do that so that you can work up to longer distances.

 Will Running Two Miles a Day Help You Lose Weight?

-For most people, one of the reasons that they want to get into running is to lose weight.
+One of the reasons many people start running is to lose weight.
 And it’s definitely true that you’ll burn calories, which can lead to weight loss.